 Our systems primarily run the Windows 7 operating system, with a smaller number of systems, including many of the servers, running Red Hat Linux, Ubuntu, and FreeBSD.
 We use the AFS file system for central file storage.
 Languages most commonly used include J++, C++, and Java.
 Document preparation is usually accomplished with standard applications on PC systems.
 Our extensive software holdings are continually evolving.

 The department’s computer systems are connected to one another by a high-speed data network.
 The network provides switched 100 megabit connections to every desktop, plus fiber, video, and multiple voice and data connections in each office.
 Special purpose systems and switches, as well as a number of our workstations, use gigabit connections.
 The campus Internet II connection is in Sitterson Hall and provides even higher speeds for applications that require it.

-The Computer Science Department’s Computer Services Recharge Center provides a wide variety of services for its users.
+The Computer Science Department’s Computer Services (CS2) provides a wide variety of services for its users.
 Most of these services are either unavailable from ITS or only available on a fee for service basis.
-Even when services are available from ITS, the CSRC provides a substantially greater level of service and customization to meet the department’s specialized research and education needs.
+Even when services are available from ITS, Computer Services provides a substantially greater level of service and customization to meet the department’s specialized research and education needs.
 Examples of services that go far beyond what is available to other campus employees are given below.

 7X24 emergency support

 CS2 personnel share an emergency pager and are available to handle emergencies around the clock.
 This may entail bringing systems up after power outages, handling water leaks or HVAC outages, troubleshooting server problems, or responding to literally any issue that our users consider an emergency.